 Prince Prospero fears the Red Death that ravages the land.
 He invites a party of nobles to his castle and walls them inside so they can revel away from the plague’s influence.
 Along with them they take a group of village girls for their pleasure.
 Amongst these, Prospero finds himself wanting the beautiful Julietta.
 She says that if he respects her he must wait instead of taking her.
 As Prospero meditates on the dominion he holds, the Red Death arrives in person to teach a lesson.

 Masque of Red Death was one of a spate of Edgar Allan Poe adaptations that underwent a mini-revival around 1989-90 (and promptly disappeared no doubt due to the failure of a single worthwhile film to emerge from the trend).
-This fad also included The House of Usher (1989), the Roger Corman produced The Haunting of Morella (1990), Buried Alive (1990), Luigi Cozzi’s The Black Cat (1990), George Romero and Dario Argento’s Poe anthology Two Evil Eyes (1990), Fred Olen Ray’s The Haunting Fear (1991) and Stuart Gordon’s Pit and the Pendulum (1991), as well as another version of Masque of the Red Death (1990) from Alan Birkinshaw.
+This fad also included The House of Usher (1989), the Roger Corman produced The Haunting of Morella (1990), Luigi Cozzi’s The Black Cat (1990), George Romero and Dario Argento’s Poe anthology Two Evil Eyes (1990), Fred Olen Ray’s The Haunting Fear (1991) and Stuart Gordon’s Pit and the Pendulum (1991), as well as another modernised version of The Masque of the Red Death (1989) from Alan Birkinshaw.